PKU-Alignment/Safe-Policy-Optimization/README.md

 </div>

 **Correctness.** For a benchmark, it is critical to ensure its correctness and reliability.
-%To achieve this goal, we examine the implementation of SafePO carefully.
+To achieve this goal, we examine the implementation of SafePO carefully.
 Firstly, each algorithm is implemented strictly according to the original paper (e.g., ensuring consistency with the gradient flow of the original paper, etc).
 Secondly, for algorithms with a commonly acknowledged open-source code base, we compare our implementation with those line by line, in order to double-check the correctness.
 Finally, we compare SafePO with existing benchmarks (e.g., [Safety-Starter-Agents](https://github.com/openai/safety-starter-agents) and [RL-Safety-Algorithms](https://github.com/SvenGronauer/RL-Safety-Algorithms)) outperforms other existing implementations.

 **Extensibility.** SafePO enjoys high extensibility thanks to its architecture.
 New algorithms can be integrated to SafePO by inheriting from base algorithms and only implementing their unique features.
 For example, we integrate PPO by inheriting from policy gradient and only adding the clip ratio variable and rewriting the function that computes the loss of policy.
 In a similar way, algorithms can be easily added to SafePO.